How To Create And Organize Media Lists

-Add relevant media contacts to a list in order to target your email pitches more effectively
+Add relevant people to a media list in order to target your email pitches more effectively

 Whitney W. avatar